Home for Global Students

 GET APP

-Decoding Average Cost of Living in San Diego, Housing & Food and Beyond [2025]
+Decoding Average Cost of Living in San Diego, Housing & Food and Beyond [2026]

 cost-of-livnig-in-san-diego

-The average cost of living in San Diego is 4% higher than the state average and 43% higher than the national average.
+The average cost of living in San Diego is 4% higher than the state average and 46% higher than the national average.
 But it still attracts students and professionals due to its desirable lifestyle, job opportunities, and strong universities.
 UCSD had the second-highest number of applications among the nine University of California system undergraduate campuses.
-Known as “America’s Finest City,” San Diego is a vibrant city offering quintessential Southern Californian experience, blending natural beauty with rich history and vibrant culture.
+Known as “America’s Finest City,” San Diego is a vibrant city offering a quintessential Southern Californian experience, blending natural beauty with rich history and vibrant culture.
 Whether drawn to its historic charm, beaches, or schools, understanding the average cost of living in San Diego is crucial before moving.
 Is San Diego, CA, an expensive place to live?
 Let’s explore housing and food costs, average incomes, and other expenses to help you decide.

 cost-of-livnig-in-san-diego